Songtech-0912/songtech-0912.github.io/content/superradiance-1.md

 <!-- more -->

-In years, I may look back and create a much more optimized implementation.
+In the years to come, I may look back and create a much more optimized implementation.
 However, for the present, I want to document my progress (and the associated pains of progress) with abundant code snippets, in the hope that this information may be of use to someone.

 ## Why develop black hole superradiance reactors?